 Where Zin is the input system characteristic impedance

 Zout is the output system characteristic impedance

-Peter Vizmuller also gives formulas for calculating the resistor values directly.
-This calculator uses formulas that I have derived and first finds the output voltage with a source EMF of 2 Volts and therefore an input PD of 1 Volt.
+Peter Vizmuller also gives equations for calculating the resistor values directly.
+This calculator uses equations that I have derived and first finds the output voltage with a source EMF of 2 Volts and therefore an input PD of 1 Volt.

 The individual ideal resistor values can now be found.

 After selecting preferred values, simple series and parallel resistor calculations are used to find the attenuator input impedance, input voltage and output voltage.
 The source EMF is again assumed to be 2 Volts.

 The remaining equations for Attenuation, Voltage Reflection Coefficient and VSWR are available at:-